SEND School Offer

 Staff are friendly and approachable and welcome opportunities to listen to the views of all children, including those with SEND.

 Playtimes: Playtimes are key in the development of social and emotional skills; they are unstructured and promote children’s independence.
 For those children who find socialising a challenge, our friendship bench provides the opportunity to seek friendship.
 It also alerts school staff to recognise that help, support or comfort is needed.
-In key stage one, Year 6 peer supporters are also on hand to provide friendships, games and support for those children for whom interaction is difficult.

 ‘Just Dance’: Daily ‘Just Dance’ sessions in the hall, open to all pupils in key stage two, are extremely popular.
 Children relish the opportunity to have fun and socialise whilst exerting their energy by following dance routines to popular music.